mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 ### 2.2.
 Layered Model

 According to well-known principles of software engineering, the program should have a layered architecture.
 Layered architecture means that one layer may be recognized as upper and a second one as a lower one although there are usually more layers.
 So that we can distinguish which one is higher.
-To achieve this only the upper layer may refer to the underneath layer.
-In contrast, the lower layer must be composed in such a way that it doesn't depend on the upper layer. hence, the inter-layer reference must be unidirectional, often called hierarchical.
+To achieve this architecture only the upper layer may refer to the underneath layer.
+In contrast, the lower layer must be composed in such a way that it doesn't depend on the upper layer.
+Hence, the inter-layer reference must be unidirectional, often called hierarchical.
+Because the hierarchy should be vertical the relationship should be top to bottom.

 The program should have a layered structure - it's easy to say, but what is a layer?
 The program is text and has a stream structure instead - it is a sequence of characters.
 Of course, in this principle the concept of a layer is abstract, but to say that the program architecture is layered, we must somehow implement this concept so that everyone knows what a layer is.
 We will learn a specific implementation called MVVM which stands for model, view, and view-model.

 ### 2.3.
-Dependency injection
+Displaying Pop-up Window

-It is not difficult to imagine a scenario in which, when performing a certain operation in the Logic layer, we need additional information from the user, for example, a file name.
-Obtaining this information requires communication with the user, which means engaging the Presentation layer and displaying a pop-up window.
-However, the Logic layer should be constructed so that it is not aware of the existence of the Presentation layer, because it is above it.
+It is not difficult to imagine a scenario in which, when performing a certain operation, we need additional details from the user, for example, a file name.
+Obtaining this information requires communication with the user, which means engaging the topmost layer and displaying a pop-up window.
+However, the layer underneath should be constructed so that it is not aware of the existence of the upper layer, because it is above it.
 In this scenario, we will look for help in the Dependency Injection programming pattern.
-Those who have already heard something about this pattern may feel anxious that it is not another point in the discussion, but an introduction to a completely new discussion.
+Those who have already heard something about this pattern may feel anxious that it is not another point in the discussion, but an introduction to a completely new topic.
 The concerns are justified, because many publications have already been written on this topic, and many frameworks and derivative terms have been created.
 An example is Inversion of Control.
 Without getting into academic disputes and deciding whether these publications and solutions concern perse dependency injection or rather the automation of dependency injection, we will try to solve the problem and separate the layers to avoid cyclical references between them, i.e. recursion in the architecture.

-## 3. Dynamically Modification of Image Features
+## 3. Modification of Screen Image

 ### 3.1.
 Introduction